abhishek9sharma/patch-tracer.github.io/index.md

 # Supplementary Materials

+The supplementary materials are omitted from the submitted paper due to space limitations, and the PDF document can be found [here](https://github.com/patch-tracer/patch-tracer.github.io/blob/main/icse2022-paper1454-supplementary_material.pdf).

 ## Dataset Analysis

 We analyzed the 1,295 CVEs in our depth dataset with respect to years and programming languages.
 We determined the programming language of a CVE by analyzing the changed source files in patches.
 As shown in Fig.1a, the number of CVEs increases every year, which is consistent with [Snyk’s report](https://snyk.io/wp-content/uploads/sooss_report_v2.pdf).
 As reported in Fig. 1b, these CVEs mainly cover seven programming languages, which demonstrates relatively good coverage of ecosystems.
 Therefore, we believe that our depth dataset is representative of OSS vulnerabilities.